Flux159/cassie-odm/index.md

 Other databases to look at if Cassandra doesn't fit your data needs: MySQL, PostgreSQL, MongoDB, Riak, neo4j, Oracle, Microsoft SQL Server.

 Some options to use if Cassandra doesn't support your query needs: Elastic Search / Solr for search indices, Titan for graph queries, Apache Spark / Apache Hadoop for map reduce operations, Apache Storm for general distributed data processing.

+Release Notes
+---
+- 0.1.x to 0.2.x - Dropping support for CQL 2.0 and moving to CQL 3.0.
+(Similarly dropping support for Cassandra 2.x and moving to Cassandra 3.x).
+- 0.2.x to 0.3.x - Fix for $gt and $lt in query syntax.
+This could potentially break previous usage of $gt and $lt if using them for greater than or equal to or less than or equal to. $gt is now strictly greater than and $lt is now strictly less than. $gte and $lte now supported along with boolean queries (See Issues #5 and #8).

 LICENSE
 ---------